Please ensure Javascript is enabled for purposes of website accessibility

 🧭 Distance: 5.48 miles one way to Gore Lake

-↗ Elevation gain 2,679’
+↗ Elevation gain 2,679 feet

-⇄ Type: Out and back
+⇄ Type: out and back

 4. Shrine Ridge Trail

-📍 Directions: I-70 to Exit #190 for Vail Pass.
+📍Directions: I-70 to Exit #190 for Vail Pass.
 Exit here and turn right, heading west onto the Shrine Pass dirt road (FSR 709).
 Follow this well-graded road 2.4 miles just past Shrine Pass.
 The trailhead is on the left.

 🚗 Parking is limited at this trailhead.

-🧭 Distance: 2.2 miles one way
+🧭 Distance: 2.2 miles, one way

-↗ Elevation gain: 793’
+↗ Elevation gain: 793 feet

-⇄ Type: Out and back
+⇄ Type: out and back

 5. Deluge Lake Trail

-📍 Directions: Take exit 180 from I-70 in Eagle Vail.
+📍Directions: Take exit 180 from I-70 in Eagle Vail.
 Head east down Bighorn Road approximately 2.5 miles to the end of the road.
 The trailhead is on the left before you reach the campground.

 🚗 Parking is limited, so consider taking the bus.

-🧭 Distance: 3.8 miles one-way to lake
+🧭 Distance: 3.8 miles, one way, to the lake

-↗ Elevation gain: 3,006’
+↗ Elevation gain: 3,006 feet

-⇄ Type: Out and back
+⇄ Type: out and back

 6. Grouse Lake Trail

-🧭 Distance: 4.6 miles one-way
+🧭 Distance: 4.6 miles, one-way

-↗ Elevation gain: 2,865’
+↗ Elevation gain: 2,865 feet

-⇄ Type: Out and Back
+⇄ Type: out and Back

 7. Pitkin Lake Trail

-📍 Directions: Take exit 180 from I-70 in East Vail.
+📍Directions: Take exit 180 from I-70 in East Vail.
 Turn right onto Fall Line Drive and continue to the trailhead on the left side of the road before the Pitkin Creek Townhomes.

 🚗 Parking is limited at the trailhead.

-🧭 Distance: 5 miles one way
+🧭 Distance: 5 miles, one way

-↗ Elevation gain: 2,921’
+↗ Elevation gain: 2,921 feet

-⇄ Type: Out and back
+⇄ Type: out and back

 8. Game Creek Trail

-🧭 Distance: 3.6 miles one way
+🧭 Distance: 3.6 miles, one way

-↗ Elevation gain: 2,399’
+↗ Elevation gain: 2,399 feet

-9. Berry Picker
+9. Berry Picker Trail

-🚗 Park in Lionshead Parking Structure
+🚗 Park in the Lionshead Parking Structure.

-🧭 Distance: 4.2 miles one way (+2.4 miles one way to lake).
+🧭 Distance: 4.2 miles, one way (+2.4 miles, one way, to the lake).

-Elevation gain: 1,358’
+↗ Elevation gain: 2,286 feet

-10. BONUS HIKE: Bowmen’s Shortcut
+10. Bowmen’s Shortcut Trail

-This is a relatively moderate hike located off Vail Pass with a summit that’s often considered the “Top of the World.”
-The 8.5-mile loop trail brings you in and out of dense forests along the rolling ridgetop until it opens up at the “Top of the World” meadow, boasting 360-degree views of the Sawatch Range, Gore Range, Ten Mile Range, and Vail ski area.
-Be aware that this trail starts at 11,000 feet, so be prepared for cooler temperatures and changing weather.
+Bowmen’s Shortcut is a relatively moderate hike located off Vail Pass with a summit that’s often considered the “top of the world.”
+The 8.5-mile loop trail brings you in and out of dense forests along the rolling ridgetop until it opens up at the Top of the World meadow, boasting panoramic views of the Sawatch Range, Gore Range, Ten Mile Range and Vail ski area.
+Since the trail begins at 11,000 feet up, be prepared for cooler temperatures and changing weather.
 A wooden marker at the end of the meadow shows where the trail leaves the meadow.
-Pass a trail sign and proceed downhill right into the trees, climb a short bit, then descend quickly to Two Elk Pass.
+Pass the trail sign and proceed downhill right into the trees, climb a short bit, then descend quickly to Two Elk Pass.
 A sign here points out Two Elk Trail west 9 miles to Minturn or east 1.7 miles to the Old Vail Pass/ Vail Pass Recreation Trail.
 Take time to enjoy the views here before returning.
-Alternate Routes: This trail can also be used in conjunction with the Two Elk Trail.
-For those wishing to bike the Two Elk Trail from east to west, using the Bowman’s Shortcut Trail instead of the Two Elk Trail’s east trailhead eliminates the very steep eastern end of Two Elk Trail which rises 1,800 feet in two miles from the Vail Pass Recreation Trail.

-📍 Directions: I-70 to Exit #190 for Vail Pass.
+📍Directions: I-70 to Exit #190 for Vail Pass.
 Exit here and turn right, heading west onto the Shrine Pass dirt road (FSR 709).
-At mile 2.3, you will pass the road for the Shrine Mountain Inn on the left and at mile 3.7, you will pass the Holy Cross Scenic Viewing Deck (known as Julia’s Deck) with a wheelchair access ramp.
+At mile 2.3, you will pass the road for the Shrine Mountain Inn on the left and at mile 3.7, you will pass the Holy Cross Scenic Viewing Deck (known as Julia’s Deck) with a wheelchair-access ramp.
 At mile 3.9, turn right onto Lime Creek Road #728.
 You will pass Timber Creek Road #712 on the right at mile 4.4 and reach the trailhead on the right at mile 4.7.

 🚗 Parking at trailhead